 This course covers classroom theory and complete repair and rebuilding process of manual transmissions/transaxles, transfer cases, differentials and axles.
 This class is structured to provide the student with the background and knowledge to pass the A-3 ASE certification examination.
-Co-requisite AMM 220; Pre-requisite AMM 211.
+Corequiste: AMM 220; Prerequisite: Grade of C or higher in AMM 211.

-AMM 230 Automatic Transmissions
+AMM 230 Automatic Transmissions 2.5 Credits

 This course covers classroom theory of automatic transmissions/ transaxles.
 This class is structured to provide the student with the background and knowledge to pass the A-2 ASE certification examinations.
-Co-requisite AMM 231; Pre-requisite AMM 220.
+Corequiste: AMM 231; Prerequisite: Grade of C or higher in AMM 220.

-AMM 231 Automatic Transmission Lab
+AMM 231 Automatic Transmission Lab 5 Credits

 This course covers disassembly and rebuilding process of automatic transmissions/transaxles.
-Co-requisite AMM 230; Pre-requisite AMM 220
+Corequiste: AMM 230; Prerequisite: Grade of C or higher in AMM 220.

-AMM 240 Engine Performance
+AMM 240 Engine Performance 5 Credits

 Introduction to alternative fuel injection systems.
 Students will study fuel pumps, fuel filters, fuel injection system operation, diagnosis and repair and emission systems related to fuel injection.
 Students will learn to use automotive scan tools, automotive oscilloscopes, engine analyzers, gas analyzers, and other specialized fuel system tools and equipment.
 The course is structured to provide students with the background knowledge to take ASE certification examinations.
-Corequisite AMM 241; Pre-requisite AMM 230.
+Corequiste: AMM 241; Prerequisite: Grade of C or higher in AMM 230.

-AMM 241 Engine Repair Lab
+AMM 241 Engine Repair Lab 10 Credits

 Introduction to fuel injection systems.
 Students will study fuel pumps, fuel filters, fuel injection system operation, diagnosis and repair and emission systems related to fuel injection.
 Students will learn to use automotive scan tools, automotive oscilloscopes, engine analyzers, gas analyzers and other specialized fuel system tools and equipment.
 The course is structured to provide students with the background knowledge to take ASE certification examinations.
-Co-requisite AMM 241; Pre-requisite AMM 230.
+Corequiste: AMM 241; Prerequisite: Grade of C or higher in AMM 230.

-AMM 250 Suspension and Alignment
+AMM 250 Suspension and Alignment 3 Credits

 Introduction to automotive alignment and suspension theory, diagnosis and repair.
 The student will learn automotive terminology, shop and personal safety.
 Students will learn suspension and alignment principles, two and four wheel alignment, suspension diagnosis and repair, tire and wheel diagnosis and repair.
 Class will consist of concepts learned in the classroom.
 This class is structured to provide the student with the background and knowledge to for the A-4 ASE certification examination.
-Co-requisite AMM 251; Pre-requisite AMM 240.
+Corequiste: AMM 251; Prerequisite: Grade of C or higher in AMM 240.

-AMM 251 Suspension and Steering Lab
+AMM 251 Suspension and Steering Lab 2 Credits

 Introduction to automotive alignment and suspension theory, diagnosis and repair.
 The student will learn automotive terminology, shop and personal safety.
 Students will learn suspension and alignment principles, two and four wheel alignment, suspension diagnosis and repair, tire and wheel diagnosis and repair.
 Class will consist of concepts learned in the classroom.
 This class is structured to provide the students with the background and knowledge for the A-4 ASE certification examination.
-Co-requisite AMM 250; Pre-requisite AMM 240.
+Corequiste: AMM 250; Prerequisite: Grade of C or higher in AMM 240.

-AMM 260 Automotive Brake Systems
+AMM 260 Automotive Brake Systems 3 Credits

 Training in theory, diagnosis and repair of automotive brake systems.
 Students will study disc, drum and anti-lock brake systems.
 This course is structured to provide competency-based application of NATEF automotive repair tasks in a working shop environment and will provide students with the background and knowledge to take the ASE certification examinations.
-Co-requisites AMM 261; Pre-requisite AMM 250.
+Corequisites AMM 261; Prerequisite: Grade of C or higher in AMM 250.

-AMM 261 Automotive Brake Systems Lab
+AMM 261 Automotive Brake Systems Lab 2 Credits